 - Leverages vulnerability and compliance intelligence with VulnDB and other sources for metadata on vulnerabilities.

 - Supports a wide variety of integration options (e.g. plugins for popular IDEs and CI tools, RESTful API, and a robust command-line interface).

 - Provides continuous monitoring even after deployment to production.

-- Is the only security scanning solution that natively integrates with JFrog Artifactory.
+- Is the only vulnerability scanning solution that natively integrates with JFrog Artifactory.

 Final thoughts: getting started with DevSecOps

 Now that you understand the basics of DevSecOps pipelines, you can begin to secure your CI/CD pipelines more effectively.
 By “shifting security left” and integrating security throughout your development cycle, you’ll increase the quality and security of the products you deliver while reducing the risk of compliance or licensing issues impacting your projects.